safetyAI/ChatSafetyAI/README.md

 - search engine for chats
 - input multiple files at once

+### 07-16-25
+- full support of managed identities, greeting user by first name

 ### 07-14-25
 - new ENV VARs, CHECK_LOCK_FILE and MAX_INACTIVE_TIME